arcsoftech/MergeSort-Variations/README.md

-# Short Project 2
+# Short Project 3

-# BoundedQueue
+# Merge Sort
-This is the short project in IDSA class that aims to implement bounded sized queue.
+ This program runs merge sort algorithm with multiple implementations For each execution, the program runs 1 implementation 50 times and outputs the average run time

 ## Group Members
 1. Arihant Chhajed